 Whitman, John Muir, Cindy Sherman, Jane Fonda, Ai Wei Wei, Howard Zinn, Dave Dellinger, Yayoi Kusama, Sri Ramakrishna, Ralph Ellison, Bayard Rustin, Willa Cather, Gore Vidal, Judith Butler, Petra Kelly and my parents.

-Currently I work at Cosanti Originals, molding, casting and assembling bronze windbells.
-I came down to Cosanti in Paradise Valley from Arcosanti in 2002, worked as groundskeeper for a few years, and now am back in the foundry full-time.
+I used to work at Cosanti Originals, molding, casting and assembling bronze windbells, and doubling as groundskeeper.
 I am a little man, leading a simple life.
 I want to represent the little women and men, workers, the poor, people of conscience, all my sisters and brothers who believe that we can make Arizona a better place.

-Member of War Resisters League (striving to eliminate the causes of war); Sierra Club; ACLU; Green Party Lavender Caucus; Oneness-Rainbow-Tribe (Sri Chinmoy Centres throughout Africa).
+Member of War Resisters League (striving to eliminate the causes of war); Sierra Club; ACLU; Green Party Lavender Caucus; Oneness-Rainbow-Tribe (Sri Chinmoy Centres throughout Africa); Death Penalty Alternatives for Arizona.
 Supporter of IWW (Industrial Workers of the World).
 Occasionally I help replenish the water stations with Humane Borders/Fronteras Compasivas down in southern AZ.

 Here are some issues and concerns balancing the needs of individuals with the needs of the community.
 What is in the state's best interest?